ozak/Caloric-Suitability-Index/README.rst

 |OdedGalor|_
 |Brown|_

-External hyperlinks, like `Python <http://www.python.org/>`_.

 The **Caloric Suitability Indices** measure the caloric production potential based on crop agriculture for the Pre-1500CE and Post-1500CE eras as constructed by `Galor and Özak (2014) <https://ideas.repec.org/p/smu/ecowpa/1407.html>`_.
 The data can be used to assess or account for the exogenous effect of agricultural potential on various economic and social outcomes.
-An [IPython notebook]() is included to show how it can be used and also compares it with another measure of agricultural suitability.
+An `IPython notebook <>`_ is included to show how it can be used and also compares it with another measure of agricultural suitability.
 The data is provided as a service to the academic research community (see license for permitted uses).

 Download Options for Caloric Suitability Indices
 =========================================